antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 (We examine the diagonals of the matrices and the most frequent confusions.)

 **Remark:** We addition to the confusion matrix we can do compute the Top-K query statistics -- not done here.
-(Top-2 query statistic is answering the question: "Is the expected label in the top 2 most probable labels?")
+(Top-2 query statistic is answering the question: "Is the expected label one of the top 2 most probable labels?")

 Here we show a sample of confused (misclassified) commands: